coggy9/HKHacking/Invoke.md

 https://192.168.43.1/getlogcat.asp - Sends a logcat

-https://192.168.43.1/goform/HandleCommand - Performs a command on the device.
+https://192.168.43.1/goform/HandleCommand?CMD= - Performs a command on the device.

-Known commands: CMD=RECONNECT_ACK
+Known commands: RECONNECT_ACK

 https://192.168.43.1/cgi-bin - Execute CGI scripts, if any exist on device.
 All common ones return a not found error.